 I used 1 roll of faux leather in gold and 1 roll of faux leather in blush.
 Now that you have cut the 4 sections (step 1), pin the two gold pieces together and sew.
 Pin and sew the two blush faux leather pieces together.

-FYI- I tend to pin my projects a bit different.
-Most have the pins running horizontal.
+FYI- I tend to pin my projects a bit differently.
+Most have the pins running horizontally.
 I just find this easier for me.

 After you have created the 2 color rectangles – sew a stitch on each side of the seam to flatten and create a fun little detail.

 Here is the BEST tutorial I could find on creating a bag with a zipper.

 Wasn’t that awesome?
 Okay so now let me take you back to my bag.

 Sew on each side of the zipper to create a flat seam.